For hard real-time systems

 Built as a true in-memory database system, eXtremeDB has always taken responsibility for memory management.
 As an embedded database system, eXtremeDB creates no processes or threads.
 And eXtremeDB has never had any dependencies on the operating system or C runtime library and can, in fact, run on “bare metal” with no operating system whatsoever.
-Review our FAQ page.
+(Learn more on our FAQ page.)

 Small footprint, ultra-fast data management

 Small footprint, real-time eXtremeDB is being used successfully in manufacturing, transportation, telecommunications and other fields to meet the high demands of real-time systems.
 While traditional databases have long served as back-end repositories for control systems, eXtremeDB differs in that it serves as a persistent or in-memory database system that is integrated within the control systems’ real-time processes.

 eXtremeDB can achieve predictable response times in the microsecond range, and is designed to operate in the harsh environment of real-time systems.
 It thrives within the strict requirements for resource utilization, and is ready to provide the performance and reliability required by real-time control applications.

 Binary Schema Evolution